DOI-USGS/cdi-software-tutorials-2025/ide-git-integration/popular-ides.md

   - [Visual Studio Code (VSCode)](#visual-studio-code-vscode)

 ## Overview
 There are many IDEs available, both for free and with a license.
-Some IDEs are language specific (e.g. RStudio, Spyder), while others are language agnostic and provide language support through plugins.
-While there are hundreds of options, this documents will focus on the top 5 most popular with professional developers, reported by the [Stack Overflow 2024 Developer Survey][1].
+Some IDEs are language specific (e.g. RStudio, Spyder), while others are language agnostic and provide language support through plugins (e.g. VSCode, Notepad++).
+While there are hundreds of options, this document will focus on the top 5 most popular IDEs, with professional developers, reported by the [Stack Overflow 2024 Developer Survey][1].

 ```mermaid
 ---